 licence-free transmit power of ½ watt ERP, we put the improved range

 down to better aerial efficiency and receiver sensitivity.

 Now of course this was a far from reliable scientific range

 test (especially as wine was involved!) but it proved the Binatone

-Action 950 two way radios did indeed have an improved coms range.
+Action 950 PMR446 radios did indeed have an improved comms range.

 As we've found previously, the biggest obstacle to two way radio range

 is land mass; here we had that getting in the way so not a bad result

 And did Mike make it back to base?
 Yes, much later -

 after he diverted to the pub for a 'swift' half!